What is a virtual learning environment?

 Virtual learning in schools

-Although some digital-only schools are popping up, most schools still use an approach that prioritises face to face teaching with virtual learning environments used to deliver learning in times when contact sessions are not permitted (e.g. during the recent Covid-19 pandemic), as additional work for either remedial or advanced students, or to enhance the teaching of specific topics that could benefit from digital or video content.
+Although some virtual schools are popping up, most schools still use an approach that prioritises face to face teaching with virtual learning environments used to deliver learning in times when contact sessions are not permitted (e.g. during the recent Covid-19 pandemic), as additional work for either remedial or advanced students, or to enhance the teaching of specific topics that could benefit from digital or video content.
 Most virtual learning takes place in the home, allowing parents to participate in their child’s education.
 The use of virtual learning environments has an added benefit in schools as they allow students to become familiar with technology tools.
 This familiarity is called digital literacy, and it is an essential 21st-century skill.

 Virtual learning at college or university